 It’s easy to assume that our property and possessions will automatically go to loved ones when we die, however, this is sadly not always the case.

-Without a valid Will there are strict inheritance laws, often referred to as the Rules of Intestacy, which apply in England and Wales.
+When someone dies without a valid will there are strict inheritance laws, often referred to as the rules of intestacy, which apply in England and Wales.

-The Rules of Intestacy make no provision for unmarried and unregistered partners.
-This means that on Intestacy, the surviving partner will not automatically inherit any of the property and possessions owned in the sole name of the deceased.
+The rules of intestacy don’t allow for modern family relationships.
+For example, they make no provision for unmarried and unregistered partners.
+This means that on intestacy, the surviving partner will not automatically inherit any of the property and possessions owned in the sole name of the deceased.
 However, a partner can often make a valid inheritance claim instead, or the family can legally vary the distribution on intestacy to provide for the partner.

-The Rules of Intestacy only recognise natural and adopted children for the purpose of inheritance; they do not acknowledge step children.
+The rules of intestacy also only recognise natural and adopted children for the purpose of inheritance; they do not acknowledge step children.
 However, in many cases step children can often have a valid claim.

-When an adult person with assets, such as property, money and possessions, dies without a valid Will they are said to have died Intestate.
-In these circumstances the Rules of Intestacy will apply and these rules determine who will administer, and who will benefit from, the deceased’s estate.
+When an adult person with assets, such as property, money and possessions, dies without a valid will they are said to have died intestate.
+In these circumstances the rules of intestacy will apply and these rules determine who will administer, and who benefits from, the deceased’s estate.

 In these circumstances, before it can be determined who the beneficiaries are, the first step is to establish who should be administering the estate.

-When identifying estate administrators and beneficiaries, great care and diligence is required to avoid any mistakes being made, because an Estate Administrator can be held personally financially liable for any loss resulting from a breach of their duty, even if any mistakes made were genuine human error.
+When identifying estate administrators and beneficiaries, great care should be taken to avoid mistakes.
+An estate administrator can be held personally financially liable for any loss resulting from a breach of their duty, even if mistakes were genuine errors.

-This is where our Probate and Estate Administration expertise has been invaluable for thousands of our customers across England and Wales.
-We offer a sympathetic ear when bereaved people need it most.
+This is where our probate and estate administration expertise has been invaluable for thousands of our customers across England and Wales.

-When you choose our Probate Complete Service we take on all the responsibility and potential liability associated with administering the estate of the deceased.
-This includes dealing with Inheritance Tax, Income Tax, Capital Gains Tax (not VAT) and the legal responsibilities involved in liquidating or transferring the deceased’s assets and distributing the estate to the beneficiaries.
+When you choose our probate complete service we take on all the responsibility and potential liability of administering the estate.
+This includes dealing with Inheritance Tax, Income Tax, Capital Gains Tax (not VAT), liquidating or transferring assets and distributing the estate to the beneficiaries.